As always we are available 24/7 by phone. You may send us Portal messages at any time.

 Color change: face is blue or very pale

 These videos demonstrate some of the breathing difficulties infants can have.
 The first one shows an infant working hard to breath with RSV (starts at 0:12).
 The second video demonstrates many different signs young babies can show if they are having trouble breathing.

 I have a family member with COVID-19-like symptoms.
 How do I keep the rest of the family from getting sick?

 The key word is clean, clean, clean!
 Keep food and personal items separate, wash high-touch surfaces frequently, and keep the sick person away from others as much as is possible depending on age and home situation.
+Wear masks if possible.
 A separate bedroom and bathroom would be ideal.
 The CDC has some more detailed tips.
 And as always, lots of hand-washing!

 Can my child get a COVID-19 test?